-It is important that organisations are able to tell us how they have identified the need for the project.
+It is important that organisations are able to tell us how they have identified the need for the project or their ongoing work.
 Generic local statistics are valuable but it is more important to be able to demonstrate that local people have been consulted.

 We envisage that most grants will be for one-off projects that have direct public benefit.
 Where an LCVS grants is part of a larger project, organisations must be able to evidence that they have other funding in place.

 Organisations must be able to demonstrate how those most in need will benefit from any grant made by LCVS.
 General appeals will not be funded.